 - Here are the newsroom layoffs, furloughs, and closures that happened during the coronavirus pandemic — Poynter

 - After increasing in 2020, layoffs at large U.S. newspapers and digital news sites declined in 2021 — Pew Research Center

 - Gannett Starts Another Round of Staff Cuts — The New York Times

 And, most importantly, something that’s deeply intertwined with our company’s culture.
-We believe in building real relationships, at work, with clients, and eveywhere.
-We are investing all our time and energy into a product that will enhance these relationships; and we wanted to bring our ideal clientele together, on a list.
+We believe in building real relationships, at work, with clients, and everywhere.
+We are investing all our time and energy into a product that will enhance these relationships, and we wanted to bring our ideal clientele together on a list.

 We’d love to work with you and create something that fits your needs.
-Most newsrooms face the same problems with audience engagement; and if we can help you become successful, this would mean the world to us.
+Most newsrooms face the same problems with audience engagement; if we can help you succeed, this would mean the world to us.

 The future of our market research

 So, we’re going to keep expanding the database.
-Our aspiration is to spend the next phase of our research, not so much increasing the total number of newsrooms, but enriching the profiles of the already existing ones.
-This will help us draw a better picture of the landscape and give us more opportunities to dive deeper whenever it’s required.
+We aspire to spend the next phase of our research not so much increasing the total number of newsrooms but enriching the profiles of the already existing ones.
+This will help us draw a better picture of the landscape and give us more opportunities to dive deeper whenever required.

-We would really love to turn this database into an actual resource for all of you out there.
+We would love to turn this database into an actual resource for all of you.
 So, please, help us answer YOUR questions!
 What should we look out for?
 What should we keep track of?
 Is your media organization already included in the database?
 Let’s talk!